adhndev/Wildlife-Animal-Spotting-Management/README.md

 There a few mail triggers in this code u can change it to your mail system by editing sendmail from your XAMPP files and set to your preferred mail server and sender mail ID.
 I would recommend following these steps https://youtu.be/4_NP_WYFmIM

 The images used in home page of this project has been copyrighted by the photographer.
+Any usage of these images in the project without the consent of photographer is a copyright violation.
+So please contact the photographer before using the images @aniruddh.gs

-For any further requests on images please dm @aniruddh.gs on instagram and please do follow me @ad_nan_manzii_007
+And please do follow me @ad_nan_manzii_007

 The admin username:admin
           password:admin@123